Wheelchair hire

 Maybe you have broken your leg, perhaps an elderly relative is coming to stay, or you could be waiting for a wheelchair to be provided by the NHS.

 The Disability Resource Centre hires out manual wheelchairs.
 We have both self-propelling chairs (with large rear wheels) and attendant-controlled chairs (four small wheels, helper to push).
-We also bariatric wheelchairs for people weighing over 18 stones.
+We also offer bariatric wheelchairs for people weighing over 18 stone.
 We have sets of leg extensions if required, subject to availability.

 Please call us on 01582 470900 or email us to find out more.